AfriGen-D/chiptimptation-vcf-liftover/docs/tutorials/index.md

 ### Quick Start Tutorial (10 minutes) ​
 **Perfect for:** First-time users who want to see results quickly

-Learn the basics of running chiptimptation-vcf-liftover with a simple example.
+Learn the basics of running chiptimputation-vcf-liftover with a simple example.
 This tutorial covers:
 - Setting up your environment
 - Running your first liftover
 - Understanding basic output